 During microsleeps, our brainwaves change from an alpha state to a theta state.
 In other words, brain activity slows down considerably.
 During a microsleep, we become unaware of our surroundings.

-Imagine traveling along a highway at 70 mph, and you fall asleep for 5 seconds.
+Imagine traveling along the highway at 70 mph, and you fall asleep for 5 seconds.
 This means you’d travel 157.5 meters blind.
 Added to this, microsleeps can last for up to 30 seconds.

-Even if microsleeps don’t immediately lead to a collision, consecutive microsleeps will impair your judgments.
-Studies have shown that having several microsleeps lead to confusion and distress.
+Even if microsleeps don’t immediately lead to a collision, consecutive microsleeps will impair your judgment.
+Studies have shown that having several microsleeps leads to confusion and distress.

-Tasks like giving way, changing lanes, or slowing your speed can become difficult following microsleeps.
+Tasks like giving way, changing lanes, or slowing down are more difficult following microsleeps.

 How To Be More Alert While Driving

 If you’re feeling weary at the wheel, the ideal thing to do is stop your car and sleep for 8 hours.
-However, if you’re on a busy highway, stopping your vehicle may not be safe.
+However, stopping your vehicle may be unsafe on a busy highway.

 If you find yourself in this situation, consider the following short short-term solutions: